Varanger Sami Museum

-The Varanger Sami Museum (Várjjat Sámi Musea, Varanger Samiske Museum, VSM) is a museum for Sami culture and history in Varangerbotn in Nesseby in Troms og Finnmark.
+The Varanger Sami Museum (Várjjat Sámi Musea, Varanger Samiske Museum, VSM) is a museum for Sami culture and history in Varangerbotn in Unjárga Municipality in Finnmark county, Norway.

-The museum is working with the Sea Sami history along Varangerfjord, Sami prehistory and contemporary Sami culture.
+The museum is working with the Sea Sami history along Varangerfjord, Sami prehistory, and contemporary Sami culture.
 The museum was established in 1983, and has since 2012 been a part of the joint museum Deanu ja Várjjat Museasiida.

 The main building was erected in 1994, inspired by traditional Sami architecture.
 The main building contains a basis exhibition, the children's room Stállobiedju (the Stallo's den) and temporary exhibitions.
 VSM is also maintaining the cultural landscape and the excavations at Mortensnes (Ceavccageađge).